 With my old blender, I used to cut my fingers while cleaning no matter how careful I was!
 I'd blend soap and water in the pitcher to clean, like I was supposed to, but I still needed to swish the soapy water with a sponge in my hands.
 And I would get tiny nicks all the time.
 With Blendtec, I NEVER cut my fingers!
 I just love how it's built.

 Anyway, for this recipe, I literally dump everything in the pitcher, I used the "Smoothie" button for a few seconds and the marinade is done.
 You can use any blender you have, of course, but I love how my Blendtec pureés everything so smoothly.

-Disclaimer – when I told the company how much I love their blender but the pitcher I have can be too big for sauces and making nut butters.
+Disclaimer - when I told the company how much I love their blender but the pitcher I have can be too big for sauces and making nut butters.
 So they sent me two pitchers to try.
 And let me tell you; they are perfect for blending small batches of herbs for sauces, making nut butters, and smoothies for one.
-They even gave me a discout code so my readers can get 25% off when you use “dklblendtec25”.
-(This offer is good until end of 2019.)
-I love being Blendtec ambassador!
+They even gave me a discount code so my readers can get 20% off when you use "drkarenslee".
+I love being a Blendtec ambassador!